hylang/hy/docs/contrib/future.rst

 .. versionadded:: 0.12.0

-Importing from ``__future__`` allows you to add features to Hy that are not yet in the main language, due to slowing or being harder to debug.
+Importing from ``__future__`` allows you to add features to Hy that are not yet in the main language, due to perfomance issues or being harder to debug.

 .. _tailrec: